unascribed/FlexVer/java/README.md

 # FlexVer-Java

-A basic Java implementation of FlexVer, originally written for Quilt Loader.
+The original Java implementation of FlexVer, initially written for Quilt Loader.

 ## Getting it